campbell-r-e/EtherWave-Archive/SETUP.md

-# Ham Radio Logbook - Setup Guide
+# GEKHoosier QSO Suite - Setup Guide

-Complete setup instructions for developers and system administrators.
+Complete setup instructions for the Indiana-themed ham radio logging system with dark mode support for developers and system administrators.

 ## Table of Contents